Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: Conclusion

 \section{Conclusion}

 In this paper, we present a TBRBF method for solving the surface advection-diffusion equation on a closed, smooth, compact codimension-1 manifold.
 By integrating Kansa-type RBF collocation with a trajectory-based framework, our approach directly processes the Laplace–Beltrami operator on the manifold while tracking the evolution of the solution along the advection velocity trajectories.
-This method effectively avoids the challenges of repeated interpolation in narrow bands, significantly reducing computational complexity.
+This method reduces the need for repeated narrow-band interpolation associated with fixed-time CAN enforcement.
+The surface formulation avoids a separate narrow-band CAN re-extension stage.
+Its computational cost is instead associated with trajectory projection, off-node RBF evaluation, and the solution of the collocation system.
 We rigorously established the equivalence between the original surface advection-diffusion PDE and the OSC surface system by embedding the problem into a narrow band.
 Numerical experiments further validate the enhanced stability and accuracy of our proposed method.
 Overall, this work provides a robust computational strategy for handling surface PDEs while establishing a solid theoretical foundation for surface trajectory-based formulations.

 Additionally, this article offers insights into using time-continuous embedded methods to tackle time-dependent problems, such as heat equations, advection diffusion reaction problems, and Navier-Stokes equations.
-This approach eliminates the need for repeated use of CAN properties and interpolation methods to return to the manifold closure points.
+This approach provides a way to reduce repeated CAN enforcement and interpolation back to the manifold in trajectory-based surface computations.
 Looking ahead, we aim to extend this method to solve Navier-Stokes equations and thin shell problems.
 However, it is important to note that the proposed method currently struggles with shock and oscillation problems, and our future work will focus on addressing these challenges.